anir-tubi/tubi-roku/README.md

   - Go to the ShortCut tool
   - Create a QA ticket by navigating to the following menu items: Create Story in Team> Create Story> Product QA Team> Roku QA Template
-  - Run the command gulp buildQaChanges, which will build most of the copy for this ticket and place it in your clipboard
+  - Run the command `gulp buildQaChanges`, which will build most of the copy for this ticket and place it in your clipboard
   - Paste the copy in the newly created SC ticket from the previous step
+  - Change the branch name within the SC ticket to reflect the new created submission branch (`x_y_branch`).
+The `buildQaChanges` command does not yet handle submission builds so the command will assume that it should use the remote submission naming convention.
   - Make sure that no work is missing in the list and that the included info looks correct
   - Provide QA with a link to the ticket within the roku_qa slack channel